Common Name(s): Siamese Rosewood, Vietnamese Rosewood, Thailand Rosewood, Cambodian Rosewood

-Sustainability: This wood species is in CITES Appendix II, and is on the IUCN Red List.
-It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.
-(See comments below.)
+Sustainability: Siamese Rosewood is listed on CITES appendix II under the genus-wide restriction on all Dalbergia species—which also includes finished products made of the wood.
+It is also listed on the IUCN Red List as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation (see comments section below).

 Common Uses: Fine furniture, turned objects, musical instruments, and other small specialty wood items.

 Comments: Although beautiful and venerated as a true rosewood in the Dalbergia genus, Siamese Rosewood has been one of the central species in illegal logging in Asia.
 To help put it in perspective, as of 2013, the largest remaining Dalbergia cochinchinensis tree in Thailand is currently guarded day and night by an entire platoon of Thai soldiers.
 Siamese Rosewood may fairly be called a blood wood, and sadly, the label has nothing to do with the color of the wood.